 A small sub-committee from the IWA were charged with setting up the Trust both as a limited liability company and a registered charity.
 They completed that task and in May 2007 the River Gipping Trust Ltd was granted charitable status and was registered as a company.

 The objects of the Trust as defined in the Memorandum of Association are;

 to maintain and improve for the benefit of the public the navigation of the River Gipping;

 to advance the education of the public in the history, industrial archeology and natural history of the Stowmarket Navigation;

 to promote and develop the recreational opportunities along the river;

 to promote and develop the natural environment of the Gipping Valley.

 The directors and trustees of the Trust have published their Vision Statement which was launched at an open meeting in September 2007.

-We are always on the lokout for new members both for support and practical help in our restoration efforts.
-Have a look at this page on our web site where you can download an application form.
+We are always on the lookout for new members both for support and practical help in our restoration efforts.
+You can download a membership application form from our web site.

 If you would like to get your hands dirty, here’s some information about our working parties.